Updated August 2, 2026

 • Ozempic and Mounjaro excluded: These remain covered only under standard Part D for diagnoses like type 2 diabetes — not through the Bridge.

 The Bridge is a CMS demonstration project authorized under Medicare's Part D demonstration authority.
 It runs July 1, 2026 through December 31, 2027 — an 18-month window that CMS extended from its original six-month plan.
-It's explicitly designed as a stopgap: CMS Administrator Dr. Mehmet Oz described it as a way to make GLP-1 treatments "more affordable and accessible" while the agency gathers utilization data ahead of a possible longer-term policy called the BALANCE Model (Better Approaches to Lifestyle and Nutrition for Comprehensive hEalth).
+It's explicitly designed as a stopgap: CMS is using the Bridge to gather real-world utilization data while evaluating a possible longer-term policy called the BALANCE Model (Better Approaches to Lifestyle and Nutrition for Comprehensive Health).
+The BALANCE Model's Part D component was postponed indefinitely in April 2026, making the Bridge the only Medicare pathway for obesity GLP-1s through at least 2027.

 Unlike a normal drug benefit, the Bridge sits outside your regular Part D plan.
 Claims are processed through a single, centralized CMS payment system rather than your individual Part D insurer — which is also why the copay doesn't interact with your plan's deductible or out-of-pocket limit.